 2009-10: Ian McCoshen, a native of Faribault, MN, attended Shattuck-St. Mary’s in his hometown and skated for the school’s bantam team.
 In 58 games he scored 21 goals with 35 assists and had 46 penalty minutes.

 2010-11: McCoshen played in the USHL as a 15-year-old, skating in 42 games for the Waterloo Black Hawks.
-He had 6 assists and was minus-nine with 38 penalty minutes.
-McCoshen played in two playoff games for Waterloo and was minus-one with no points or penalty minutes.
+He had 6 assists and was -9 with 38 penalty minutes.
+McCoshen played in two playoff games for Waterloo and was -1 with no points or penalty minutes.
 The Saginaw Spirit selected him in the sixth round (112th overall) of the 2011 OHL Priority Draft.

 2012-13: McCoshen spent a third season in the USHL with Waterloo and in November committed to playing college hockey at Boston College in 2013-14.
-In 53 games with the Black Hawks he scored 11 goals with 33 assists – both career highs – and was plus-35 with 48 penalty minutes.
+In 53 games with the Black Hawks he scored 11 goals with 33 assists – both career highs – and was +35 with 48 penalty minutes.
 Waterloo finished third in the West Division.
-McCoshen scored 2 goals with 2 assists and was minus-two in the five-game playoff series with Fargo.
+McCoshen scored 2 goals with 2 assists and was -2 in the five-game playoff series with Fargo.
 McCoshen took part in the 2012 All-American Top Prospects Game, and also was chosen to play in the 2013 USHL Top Prospects Game.
-He was ranked 24th amongst North American skaters in Central Scouting's final rankings prior to the 2013 NHL Draft.
+He was ranked 24th amongst North American skaters in the Central Scouting final rankings and was selected by Florida in the second round (31st overall) in the 2013 NHL Draft.

-McCoshen has the type of size that NHL teams covet in a defender, but he doesn't always put that size to good use.
-He possesses some offensive ability, including an above-average slapshot that would be useful on any NHL power-play.
-He does use his long reach well and is generally sound in his own end, but McCoshen could stand to be a bit more physical with opposing forwards.
+McCoshen has the type of size that NHL teams covet in a defender but doesn't always put that size to good use.
+He has some offensive ability, including an above-average snapshot, that would be useful on any NHL power-play.
+McCoshen uses his long reach well and is generally sound in his own end but could stand to be a bit more physical with opposing forwards.